Skip to main content

 Illustration of a clipboard and pen, with a checklist

-Register for a priority list with a terminal illness
+Join the Priority Services Register with a terminal illness

 Find out how you can get exra support from your gas, electricity or water provider if you're living with a terminal illness.